enel-gdh-educational/katacoda-scenarios/version-control/remotes/01-remote.md

 The remote repository location of this scenario is `/s/<name_surname>/remote_repository/project.git`.
 - Set this remote location with the name *origin* using `git remote add`.
+- Run `git remote -v` to see the remote you have set